How to Be a Parent in America

 My son is now 2 years old.
 He is a cute, bright kid who woke me up at 5 a.m., crying because he was cold.
 I pulled up the covers and felt lucky I could.
 I can and cannot imagine being separated from him.
 Under current law (which has already changed to be less prohibitive), he still cannot move to Canada, a country that might not be perfect but at least has the decency to make health care a right.
 In Canada, some feel a concern that the grounds for medical inadmissibility are still too discriminatory — that there should be no limit to the amount of money an immigrant might cost the country.

 My son is one of 30,000 people in this country with his particular genetic disease.
 There are only a relatively small number of other parents who could look at him and know what it would be like, to fear losing access to the medicines that keep your child’s lungs from filling with so much mucus he drowns.
 What we all need right now is the ability to look beyond images of our own children, to give up on relying on common ground as a catalyst for compassion.
 The most freeing and cruel truth is there is no common ground, not for any of us.
-Remembering that we don’t need similarities to help each other is exactly what most of us — crucially, not all — are trying to teach our children.
+Remembering that we don’t need similarities to help each other is exactly what most of us — though, crucially, not all — are trying to teach our children.